portsentry/portsentry/docs/HOWTO-Docker.md

 ## Versions

-It's recommended to use either the **latest tag**, which corresponds to the latest stable version of Portsentry, or if you want to follow a specific branch, use a branch tag (such as v2.0).
+It's recommended to use either the **latest** tag, which corresponds to the latest stable version of Portsentry, or if you want to follow a specific branch, use a branch tag (such as v2.0).

 These are the tags you can use: